CodzterDev/CodzterDev/README.md

 <img src='https://media.tenor.com/_Zc9LQ9QtBsAAAAC/naruto-kakashi.gif'>

-## I am a software dev. based in canada 🍁
+## i am a software dev. based in canada 🍁
-- I am a developer and I love building stuff that helps people.
+- yes i love typing everything in lowercase 😁
-- Currently, I'm building an open-source version of Canva.
+- currently, i'm building an open-source version of canva
-- If you want to work or collaborate with me than just shoot me a dm on twitter `@zaidahmad25` or write me an email to `zaidd250@gmail.com` <br>
+- if you want to work or collaborate with me than just shoot me a dm on x `@zaidahmad25` or write me an email to `zaidd250@gmail.com` <br>